Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

 **Lecture:**

 - The lecture could start with a short interaction with the learners on what they think constitutes personal data, for instance: names, addresses, e-mail addresses, IP addresses.
-Resources 1&ndash;3 can be used as inspiration for some questions for this learning objective or Learning Objective 2 in this module.
+Resources&nbsp;1&ndash;3 can be used as inspiration for some questions for this learning objective or Learning Objective&nbsp;2 in this module.
-- Outline the definition of personal data: Resource 1 has a good definition that the instructor can use as a base.
+- Outline the definition of personal data: Resource&nbsp;1 has a good definition that the instructor can use as a base.
 - Introduce the General Data Protection Regulation (GDPR) within the EU legal system.
-Highlight what the General Data Protection Regulation (GDPR) states in relation to key GDPR principles, data subjects' rights, obligations of data controllers (Resource 1).
+Highlight what the General Data Protection Regulation (GDPR) states in relation to key GDPR principles, data subjects' rights, obligations of data controllers (Resource&nbsp;1).
 - Explain the different types of personal data (directly, indirectly identifiable and quasi-identifiers) and special categories of personal data.
 Interact with the learners on what they think constitutes personal data, for instance: names, addresses, e-mail addresses, IP addresses.
-Resources 1&ndash;3 can be used as inspiration for some questions for this learning objective or Learning Objective 2 in this module.
+Resources&nbsp;1&ndash;3 can be used as inspiration for some questions for this learning objective or Learning Objective&nbsp;2 in this module.
 - Overview of typical scenarios and rules applicable to researchers and research-performing organisations:
-    - The rights of research participants and the obligations of the researcher (Resource 1 Module 5, Purpose of GDPR).
+    - The rights of research participants and the obligations of the researcher (Resource&nbsp;1 Module&nbsp;5, Purpose of GDPR).
     - The instructor should introduce the following topics:
         - "Research exemptions" in the GDPR,
         - Purpose and scope for Processing Personal Data,